Intellectual Disability Assessment

 Understanding

-Intellectual disability assessment can help you, your family, and your friends understand why you act or feel differently from others.
-Understanding your brain can help make sense of things that may have been confusing before.
+An intellectual disability assessment can help you, your family, and friends understand why you may think, learn, or respond differently.
+Gaining insight into your cognitive strengths and challenges can clarify experiences that may have previously been difficult to understand.

 Support

-Intellectual disability assessment identifies your brain's strengths, challenges, differences, and outcomes after injury, illness or rehabilitation.
-The psychologist’s report explains these results and helps you to access support and tools to improve your daily life.
-These supports usually help with school, university, or in the workplace.
+An intellectual disability assessment highlights your brain's strengths, challenges, and differences.
+It helps you access the support and tools needed to improve daily life, particularly in areas like school, university, or the workplace.

 How much does intellectual disability assessment cost?